chime/terraform-aws-alternat/README.md

 The replace-route function also acts as a health check.
 In the private subnet of each availability zone, every minute, the function checks that connectivity to the Internet works by requesting https://www.example.com (and, if that fails, https://www.google.com).
 If the request succeeds, the function exits.
 If both requests fail, the NAT instance is presumably borked, and the function updates the route to point at the standby NAT gateway.

 In the event that a NAT instance is unavailable, the function would have no route to the AWS EC2 and Lambda APIs to perform the necessary steps to update the route table.
 This is mitigated by the use of [interface VPC endpoints](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/interface-vpc-endpoints.html) to EC2 and Lambda.

+> **_NOTE:_** When a route replacement occurs, all active NAT connections will be disconnected and will need to be reestablished.
+For example, when the NAT instance max lifetime is reached, the connections will be terminated and reestablished through the NAT Gateway after replace-route has fired.
+When the new instances comes online and reclaims the route, the connections will again be closed.
+Clients will need to reopen connections.

 ## Usage and Considerations